joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6951658/2026/01/07/sf-giants-zac-gallen-free-agent-fit/

 **The Briefing: Fulham 2 Chelsea 1 - What was Cucurella thinking?
 Where does this leave them?
 Level of fan unrest?**\
-`Our writers break down the talking points from Chelsea's defeat to Fulham at Craven Cottage.`\
+`Our writers break down the talking points from Chelsea's defeat to Fulham at Craven Cottage`\
 https://nytimes.com/athletic/6937566/2026/01/07/fulham-chelsea-cucurella-delap/

 **Mamdani Names Lawyer Who Fought N.Y.C.
 Agencies to Human Rights Post**\